Pzugatti/House-Price-Prediction/README.md

 The XGBoost model will be used in this project.
 XGBoost stands for e**X**treme **G**radient **B**oosting.
 - The good explanation is here: https://machinelearningmastery.com/gentle-introduction-xgboost-applied-machine-learning/

-The XGBoost model hyper-parameters have been randomly selected by using 'RandomizedSearchCV' library in order to get the best hyper-parameters in short time.
+The XGBoost's hyper-parameters have been randomly selected by using 'RandomizedSearchCV' library in order to get the best hyper-parameters with lesser execution time.
 After the training data fit into the XGBoost model, the result generated shown below:
 - Note: 'Test' showed in the result is actually a validation data and 'r2' is R-squared.

 ![model_result](https://user-images.githubusercontent.com/43289100/46290370-38129480-c5be-11e8-8095-d2414cf37999.PNG)

-The result shows that the 'Test r2' is slightly lower than 'Train r2', which means the model is little over-fitting.
+The result shows that the 'Test r2' is slightly lower than 'Train r2', which means the model is little bit over-fitting.

 #### Standardized residual shape pattern